lorenzhoerb/flow_simulation/README.md

 # Flow Simulation

 This is a graphics project using vector fields and flow simulation.
+The project is realized with javascript canvas.